 The weighted average number of equity shares outstanding during the period and for all periods presented is adjusted for events, such as bonus shares, other than the conversion of potential equity shares, that have changed the number of equity shares outstanding, without a corresponding change in resources.
-For the purpose of calculating diluted earnings per share, the net profit or loss for the period attributable to equity shareholders and the weighted average number of shares outstanding during the period is adjusted for the effects of all dilutive potential equity shares.
+For the purpose of calculating diluted earnings per share, the net profit or loss for the period attributable to equity shares outstanding during the period average number of shares outstanding during the period is adjusted for the effects of all dilutive potential equity shares.